 In all experimentation, one makes assumptions.
 Some of the engineering and mathematical assumptions an experimenter can make include:

-- Are the measurement systems capable for all responses?
+- Are the measurement systems capable of all responses?

 - Is the process stable?

-Experimental runs should have control runs which are done at the “standard” process set points, or at least at some identifiable operating conditions.
+Experimental runs should have control runs that are done at the “standard” process setpoints, or at least at some identifiable operating conditions.
 The experiment should start and end with such runs.
 A plot of the outcomes of these control runs will indicate if the underlying process itself drifted or shifted during the experiment.
 It is desirable to experiment on a stable process.
 However, if this cannot be achieved, then the process instability must be accounted for in the analysis of the experiment.

 - Are the residuals (the difference between the model predictions and the actual observations) well behaved?